-What can you do with an Illustration degree?
+What can you do with an Illustration focused Studio Art degree?
 At UCM, we believe your answer shouldn’t be limited by financial concerns.
 Keep your college education affordable by taking advantage of these arts-specific financial aid opportunities:

-Learn more about program-specific scholarships for Illustration majors using the UCM Scholarship Finder.
+Learn more about program-specific scholarships for Studio Art majors using the UCM Scholarship Finder.

 Study at the graduate level to further explore what you can do with an Illustration degree from UCM: